Skip to Content

 How Do I Modify My Child Custody Arrangement in Florida?

-• c) succumb to an alcohol and/or substance abuse problem or
+• succumbed to an alcohol and/or substance abuse problem or

-Speak with a Board Certified Divorce Expert from My Firm
+Speak with a Board Certified Divorce Specialist from My Firm

 See What our Clients Say